-More important, however, the mini-fast takes advantage of the body’s fasting state during sleep.
-During your overnight fast, which occurs on average for 10–12 hours, your body uses carbohydrates for energy.
+More importantly, however, is that the intermittent fasting diet takes advantage of the body’s fasting state during sleep.
+During your overnight fast, which occurs an average of 10–12 hours, your body uses carbohydrates for energy.
 When you wake up in the morning, these stores are low.
 So skipping breakfast and engaging in some type of aerobic exercise rapidly depletes these stores and your body starts to rely on fat for energy.

 Morning exercise is hard for many people at first, but most manage to fit it into their schedule—and eventually it becomes a habit.
 If you are unable to exercise in the morning, however, you may exercise in the late afternoon or evening and skip the evening meal rather than breakfast.
 Do your best to exercise at least five days a week, regardless of when you do it, so you get the full benefit of my intermittent fasting diet.

 The supplements are only an adjunct to the program.
 However, I think they’re important.
 These targeted nutrients accelerate weight loss and help reduce hunger.
 But they are not essential to the intermittent fasting diet.
 You can do the program without them.

 Our experience at Whitaker Wellness has been that blood sugar does not drop precipitously.
 People adapt well to this regimen, and the majority of those who have this particular concern have never given it a try.
 They just presume it would be difficult.
-I suspect that anyone who does want to follow this program and reap its benefits would be able to do so with ease and without excessive fatigue or low blood sugar concerns.
+I suspect that anyone who does want to follow the intermittent fasting diet with exercise and reap its benefits would be able to do so with ease and without excessive fatigue or low blood sugar concerns.
 Of course, if you’re taking medication—especially insulin—it may be another story.
 Talk to your doctor before beginning.

 Snacks are perfectly acceptable.
 In fact, they are recommended for the intermittent fast program.
 Eating smaller amounts of food when you’re hungry during the day ensures that you don’t overeat at mealtime.
 Just make sure to select healthy snacks, such as raw vegetables and nuts.
 Raw almonds, which have a handful of health benefits, are a great snack for people trying to lose weight because they don’t raise blood sugar and they’re rich in protein and fiber.
 Just don't overdo it.
 Nuts are fairly calorie-dense so limit your portions to about a quarter cup.

 Regaining lost weight is practically inevitable for everyone who goes on a conventional low-calorie diet or exercise regimen that is only followed for a finite period of time.
-The beauty of the mini-fast is that you can continue it indefinitely.
+The beauty of the intermittent fasting diet is that you can continue it indefinitely.
 That’s what makes it different.

-One of the unique benefits of the mini-fast program is that you can continue it indefinitely.
-In fact, the person who introduced me to the mini-fast with exercise protocol has been on it now for 12 years—and he’s lost two-thirds of his body fat following this regimen.
+One of the unique benefits of my intermittent fast diet is that you can continue it indefinitely.
+In fact, the person who introduced me to the intermittent fast with exercise protocol has been on it now for 12 years—and he’s lost two-thirds of his body fat following this regimen.

 More Dr. Whitaker Advice on Weight Loss